The Remnant, the Lord’s Minority

 Before we study these remarkable characters, which stood out in dark times, let’s first begin by considering an early prototype of the Jewish remnant.

 The life of Noah not only provides an excellent example of what it means to be in a very small persecuted minority but also reveals a prophetic picture; a CONNECTION between the remnant of the past and the remnant of the future; consider: (Luke 17:26-30) “And as it was in the days of Noe, so shall it be also in the days of the Son of man.”
 (Second Advent)

-In order to understand what it will be like in the “end times” we need to consider what was it like in the “days of Noe” Consider, (Gen.6:5-8):
+To understand what it will be like in the “end times,” we need to consider what was it like in the “days of Noe” Consider, (Gen.6:5-8):